mongodb/docs-hapley/frontend/README.md

 Gatsby has support for automatic loading of environment variables into the browser.
 In development, Gatsby looks for `.env.development`.
 Similarly, it looks for `.env.production` during builds.

 To expose a non-secretive environment variable in the browser, preface its name with `GATSBY_`.
 To load environment variables into Node.js, follow instructions [here](https://www.gatsbyjs.com/docs/how-to/local-development/environment-variables/).

+If you add a new environment variable, add it to the `.env.example` file for future reference.
+Also update the build args for the Docker image in our Drone pipeline.
+If the environment variable is a secret, add it to Drone's secret store.
+You can read more about secrets [here](https://docs.drone.io/secret/repository/).

 ## Gatsby Resources